Gianluigi Quinzi: Junior career

-In September 2012, Quinzi entered in the history of Italian tennis: he won the 2012 Junior Davis Cup with Filippo Baldi: the first time in sport history that Italy won the Junior Davis Cup (in 2011 Italy finished runner-up with Quinzi also playing).
+In September 2012, Quinzi won the 2012 Junior Davis Cup with Filippo Baldi: is the first time that Italy won the Junior Davis Cup, after the 2011 Italy finished runner-up with Quinzi also playing.

-On 1 January 2013, Quinzi reached his best ranking of No. 1 in the world in the ITF Junior rankings: he is the first Italian player ever to obtain this result.
-At 2013 Australian Open Quinzi, seeded No. 2, reached the quarterfinals without losing a set, but there he was defeated by Thanasi Kokkinakis in three sets.
-In March, Quinzi reached the final of the 43rd Banana Bowl tournament; he lost in three sets to the French player Jean Sebastien Tatlot.
-The following week he won the 30th Copa Gerdau beating Stefan Kozlov in the final.
+On 1 January 2013, Quinzi reached his best ranking of No. 1 in the world in the ITF Junior rankings, and he is the first Italian player ever to obtain this result, but it drops to second place after just one week.
+At 2013 Australian Open Quinzi, seeded No. 2, reached the quarterfinals, but there he was defeated by Thanasi Kokkinakis in three sets.
+In March, Quinzi reached the final of Banana Bowl tournament; he lost in three sets to the French player Jean Sebastien Tatlot.
+The following week he won Copa Gerdau beating Stefan Kozlov in the final.

-At the second Junior Grand Slam of the season, the 2013 French Open, Quinzi, despite some physical problems, arrived into the quarterfinals, where he lost to No. 2 Nikola Milojević.
-However, one month later, Quinzi, seeded sixth, soon reached the semifinals at 2013 Wimbledon, beating 10th seed Tatlot in the third round, and the same Nikola Milojević who beat him on the French clay, prevailing in the quarterfinals (6–4, 6–3).
-With an outstanding performance Quinzi beat Kyle Edmund in straight sets to reach his first Junior Grand Slam final.
+At the second Junior Grand Slam of the season, the 2013 French Open, Quinzi arrived into the quarterfinals, where he lost to No. 2 Nikola Milojević.
+One month later, Quinzi, seeded sixth, soon reached the semifinals at 2013 Wimbledon, beating Kyle Edmund in straight sets to reach his first Junior Grand Slam final.
 In the final, he defeated the Korean, Chung Hyeon.
 He won the title without dropping a set in the entire tournament.
 Quinzi was the second Italian in sport history to win here; Diego Nargiso was the first to win the title in 1987.

 At 2013 US Open Quinzi reached the quarterfinals but lost to Thanasi Kokkinakis in three sets.

 Professional career

 2011–2012: Professional debut

 In September 2011, Quinzi obtained his first ATP point at the 2011 Mazatlán Open beating the Swiss tennis player Luca Margaroli in the first round.
 His first best result in ITF Men's Circuit went in 2012 Pozzuoli, where he reached the quarterfinals, but he lost to the Italian player Alessio di Mauro.
-In September 2012, he reached his first semifinal match in the ITF tournament of Manzanillo, in Mexico, beating, with the score of 6–1, 6–0, the same Yoshihito Nishioka who beat him in the quarterfinals of the 2012 Junior US Open, a week before.
-In the following two months he also reached the semifinals in other 4 ITF tournaments (Santa Cruz, Santiago, Santa Maria and Lins) often defeating players with a higher ranking and older than him.
+In September 2012, he reached his first semifinal match in the ITF tournament of Manzanillo, in Mexico.
+In the following two months he also reached the semifinals in other 4 ITF tournaments (Santa Cruz, Santiago, Santa Maria and Lins).

-On November 23, 2012, he reached is first ITF final in the tournament of Curico, Chile ($10,000, on clay court), defeating Juan Carlos Sáez (world rank No. 464) in the semifinal, but he lost to Guillermo Rivera Aránguiz in straight sets.
+On November 23, 2012, he reached is first ITF final in the tournament of Curico, Chile ($10,000, on clay court), defeating Juan Carlos Sáez in the semifinal, but he lost to Guillermo Rivera Aránguiz in straight sets.
 Quinzi, at the end of 2012, was world rank No. 561.